Here in Northern Indiana, where I live, summer has been slow getting here this year.

 If that’s not the case for you, then you’ll enjoy this easy, nourishing, and flavorful soaked brown rice salad!

 Packed with garden veggies and herbs, it’s quick, easy, and refreshing.
-Perfect for when it’s too hot to cook!
+Preparing your soaked brown rice ahead of time makes it perfect for when it’s too hot to cook!

 You Still Need To Eat When It's Hot!

 Do you lose your appetite in hot weather?
 I do, sometimes, probably mostly because I just don’t feel like cooking.